 Having started life in the basement of the co-founding Ciprari brothers, SJC continues to produce high-end custom drums today at its workshop in Massachusetts, USA.
 Amassing an impressive roster of endorsing artists along the way, recent additions include Trè Cool (Green Day) and Jay Weinberg (Slipknot).

-Deciding on just one small selection of shells has allowed SJC to produce the new Tour Series in bulk – reducing the price-point from that of its usual custom orders as a result.
+Deciding on just one small selection of shells has allowed SJC to produce the new Tour Series drum kit in bulk - reducing the price-point from that of its usual custom orders as a result.
 Usually SJC quotes a minimum turnaround of two months on any order and for those of us outside of the good ol' US of A, the addition of overseas shipping costs is sure to make the custom route an expensive option.
 That said, Essex-based retailer Sound Attak has been helping us Brits get our hands on a selection of SJC gear since 2004.

 Although produced in bulk, the drums are still made in the same workshop, by the same craftsmen, using the same processes as in their bespoke drum builds.
 As a result, the shells should have gone through the same level of quality control expected of any SJC drum.